hanson-hschang/hanson-hschang.github.io/content/blogs/miscellanea/learn-to-code-a-website-from-scratch/index.md

 One may use 1.5x or even 2.0x speed to go through the concepts and leave the detail behind.
 You will need to Google the detailed syntax again anyway when you are using it.)
 Essentially, one nice thing to have in mind, when you are coding in CSS, is the box model (Fig. 3), which together with other tips is well explained in [this video](https://youtu.be/Qhaz36TZG5Y) by Fireship.
-BTW, they also have pro tips for other languages in their channel.
+BTW, they also have pro-tips for other languages in their channel.
 Lastly, when you make it here, you shall be able to complete the following sample website (Fig. 4).
 Give it a try!